elastic/universal-profiling-documentation/features.md

 ![stacktraces view](./img/stacktraces-default-view.png)

-Here is summary of the type of grouping in each view:
+Here is summary of the type of groupings in each view:

 * Containers: stacktraces grouped by container name discovered by the host-agent
 * Deployments: stacktraces grouped by deployment name set by the container orchestration (e.g. Kubernetes `ReplicaSet`, `DaemonSet`, or `SatefulSet` name)
-* Threads: stacktraces grouped by process' command name (`/proc/<PID>/comm` in Linux)
+* Threads: stacktraces grouped by process' thread name
 * Hosts: stacktraces grouped by machine's hostname or IP
 * Traces: un-grouped stacktraces